999usif/nvimConfig/help.md

 # Neo-tree
 Press ? in the Neo-tree window to view the list of mappings.

+# xclip
+"+y to copy from nvim to something else

 # My mappings
 C-e -> go to end of line in INSERT mode
 $ -> ¤